-- 3.1 In accordance with Regulation 56(3), the one employer participating within the Fund has been consulted on the contents of this Statement and its views have been taken into account in formulating the Statement.
-The Statement describes a single strategy for the Fund as a whole. - 3.2 In addition, the Administering Authority has had regard to the Fund's Statement of Investment Principles published under Regulation 12 of the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2010 (the Investment Regulations), as required by Regulation 56(4)(b) - 3.3 The Fund Actuary, Barnett Waddingham, has also been consulted on the contents of this Statement.
+- 3.1 In accordance with Regulation 56(3), all the employers participating in the Fund have been consulted on the contents of this Statement and their views have been taken into account in formulating the Statement.
+However, the Statement describes a single strategy for the Fund as a whole. - 3.2 In addition, the Administering Authority has had regard to the Fund's Statement of Investment Principles published under Regulation 12 of the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2010 (the Investment Regulations), as required by Regulation 56(4)(b) - 3.3 The Fund Actuary, Barnett Waddingham, has also been consulted on the contents of this Statement.